 Cynthia’s decision to work in a smaller recording studio was serendipitous.
 It didn’t take long when large-scale recording facilities started closing down because of the evolving needs of the music industry.
-Through her stint at Eras Studios, she continued to immerse herself in music productions ranging from jazz to orchestra and more live sound reinforcement gigs and recordings at larger venues and concert halls like Avery Fisher and Carnegie hall.
+Through her stint at Eras Studios, she continued to immerse herself in music productions ranging from jazz to orchestra and more live sound reinforcement gigs and recordings at larger venues and concert halls like Avery Fisher and Carnegie Hall.

 Not realizing at the time that she was working with highly prominent jazz artists, she opened new doors for herself.
 Thanks to a jazz producer and record company whose own musical theater career took off, Cynthia was eventually brought in to engineer for a Broadway production.
 This sparked a successful 25-years-and-counting engineering relationship with Broadway and jazz recording.

 One would think that Cynthia’s audio engineering career from then on would be smooth-sailing to today.
 But somewhere along this winding path, she hit a dark period during the early 90s when work started to slow down significantly.
 To cope, Cynthia took on any job she could find.
-Yet she never forgot the pursuit for learning.
+Yet she never forgot the pursuit of learning.
 Around this time, she seized the opportunity to learn all the new DAWs she could get her hands on.
 Even learning the Synclavier wasn’t an exception.
-Work eventually started to pick up again, and this newly acquired knowledge would aid Cynthia in adapting with the critically evolving music technology at the time.
+Work eventually started to pick up again, and this newly acquired knowledge would aid Cynthia in adapting to the critically evolving music technology at the time.
 “If you’re not gonna be a self-starter, you’re not gonna get anywhere.”

 The birth of MonkMusic Studios